BackRankCheckMate/BackRankCheckMate/README.md

 - 👋 Hi, I’m @BackRankCheckMate
-- 👀 I’m interested in Technology
+- 👀 I’m interested in Technology, Economics, Philosophy, Chess
-- 🌱 I’m currently learning FrontEnd
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 BackRankCheckMate/BackRankCheckMate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.